gkalpak/simple-torch/README.md

 The following npm scripts are available and can help during testing:

+- `audit-web-app`: Audit a web-app (at the provided URL) for things like performance, accessibility, best practices, PWA-readiness and SEO.
+It uses [Lighthouse][lighthouse] under the hood.
+See, [scripts/audit-web-app.js][audit-web-app] for usage instructions.
+  _(You shouldn't need to run this manually.
+It is run by other scripts as necessary.)_
 - `lint`: Lint the app source code (TypeScript) and helper scripts (JavaScript).
-- `test`: Lint the code and run the automated tests.
+- `test`: Lint the code and run the automated tests (unit, end-to-end (e2e), web-app audits).

 <sub>

 _**NOTE**:_
 _Adding automated tests is still a work in progress._
-_Currently there are a few unit tests and no end-to-end (e2e) tests_ :scream: :scream: :scream:
+_Currently there are a few unit tests and no e2e tests_ :scream: :scream: :scream:

 </sub>